ArrogantStarfish/ArrogantStarfish/PRESS-RELEASE.md

   > Who cares, other than you?

 ## Sub-Heading ##
-  > See who cares about what you do.
+  > Get a nationwide perspective on who else is interested in a topic.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.